heyprincesingh/josh-talks/readme.md

 ## Features

 - Create a new task
-- Assign tasks to one or # Task Management API

-This project is a RESTful API for a task management system, built using **Django** and **Django REST Framework (DRF)**.
-The API provides functionality to create tasks, assign them to users, and retrieve assigned tasks.

----

-## Features

-- Create a new task
 - Assign tasks to one or multiple users
 - Retrieve tasks assigned to a specific user